-With the rise of telecommuting and office employees working from laptops, the line between work and home has become more and more blurred, and with that blurring has come a need for a more casual, comfortable place to collaborate and get work done.
-Common examples of third spaces include cafes, parks and other public places that foster socialization and a sense of community.
-In a workplace, the third space is a place somewhere between our workstations and formal conference rooms where employees can meet freely to share ideas on the fly.
+With the rise of telecommuting and office employees working from laptops, the line between work and home has become increasingly blurred, creating a need for a more casual, comfortable place to collaborate and get work done.
+Common third spaces include cafes, parks, and other public places that foster socialization and a sense of community.
+In a workplace, the third space is somewhere between our workstations and formal conference rooms where employees can meet freely to share ideas on the fly.

-How do I add a third space to my office?
+How Do I Add a Third Space to my Office?

 A well-designed third space can accommodate a range of functions in one location, increasing productivity and creativity by offering employees different ways to work.
 When adding a third space to your office design, keep in mind the mobility of the space, the comfort, and the aesthetics to make the space a functional and enjoyable place to be.

 The third space won’t work if your employees are chained to their desks all day.
 If possible, give your employees the option to work with a laptop, and then give them the freedom to work with their laptop anywhere they want.
 Even if your company hasn’t embraced working from home yet, allowing employees to work in other areas of the office aside from their desk will get those creative juices flowing, energize them, and make them more productive.